lucia-auth/lucia/documentation/content/main/contributing.md

 ### Examples

 This is also another great way to contribute to the library.
 The example should follow existing ones as close as possible.
+You can find them at [`lucia-auth/examples`](https://github.com/lucia-auth/examples).

 ## Source code